tinacms/tina.io/content/blog/a-b-test-with-tina.md

 ## Setting up our A/B tests

-Utlimately, we want our site to dynamically swap out certain pages for alternate page-variants, but we will first need a place to reference these active A/b tests.
+Ultimately, we want our site to dynamically swap out certain pages for alternate page-variants, but we will first need a place to reference these active A/b tests.

 Let's create the following file at `content/ab-test/index.json`: